BartJolling/jira-issue-clone/README.md

 - Create a new user script
 - Copy/paste the content of __jira-issue-clone.user.js__ into the new script
 - Modify the @include meta header to match your installation of JIRA
-- Replace [your-jira-server] with the base Url of your  installation of JIRA
 - Review and adapt the code to properly deal with your custom field configuration

 ## Usage/Known Issues